mayakraft/Firebase/readme.md

 # Storage

-Upload images from your iOS device onto Firebase Storage.
-Firebase doesn't handle directory contents, so the app also mirrors the contents of the Storage on a folder in the database which is accessible.
+A handy set of file upload functions - since Firebase Storage doesn't keep track of the files you upload, this also maintains a record of the uploaded files in your database.